 You’ll want to address this as soon as possible, as damage to these components may keep the mini-split from working entirely.
 Farnell Mechanical, Inc. staff will do their best to finish repairs soon.

-Efficient and Affordable Mini-Split AC Repair in Opelika
+Efficient and Affordable Mini-Split AC Repair in Auburn and Opelika

 When your mini-split starts to smell, call the HVAC pros at Farnell Mechanical, Inc..
 Many of these odors are best resolved with professional cleaning.
 And if something has become damaged, swift repairs are more affordable and less stressful.
 You can count on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.